ujpandey/f18-vmhgfs-fix/README.md

 You need to choose to either install or reinstall VMware Tools then extract the VMwareTools-9.2.3-1031360.tar.gz package from the mounted CD onto a location inside your VM first.

 ## Installing Manually
-Follow the instructions for issue #3 at [Erik Bryan'ts Blog](http://erikbryantology.blogspot.com/2013/03/patching-vmware-tools-in-fedora-18.html)
+Follow the instructions for issue #3 at [Erik Bryant's Blog](http://erikbryantology.blogspot.com/2013/03/patching-vmware-tools-in-fedora-18.html)

 Download the patch provided at [Fedora forums](http://www.forums.fedoraforum.org/showthread.php?t=291199), open it in a text editor and change `inode.c` to `./inode.c` in the first two lines and save.
 Then install the patch.